Business names/Trading names FAQsVersion: 9.7

 If you have registered a new business name, the Australian Business Register (ABR) and ABN Lookup will automatically update with this information.

 To register for, update or cancel a business name, you will need to go to the ASIC website .

-From November 2018, ABN Lookup will cease displaying all trading names and only display registered business names.
+ABN Lookup will continue to display all trading names until 31 October 2023.
+From 1 November 2023, ABN Lookup will not display trading names and will only display registered business names.

 Entity (legal) names

 This is the name that appears on all official documents or legal papers.